 How Is Premises Liability Different in Florida?

-Depending on where an accident happens and what the details of the case include, a plaintiff might be required to provide additional proof about the property owner’s liability in Florida.
+Depending on where an accident happens and what the details of the case include, a plaintiff might be required to provide additional proof about the property owner’s liability in the state of Florida.
 Florida law (Fla.
 Stat. § 768.0755) is different when it comes to a commercial property injury involving a transitory foreign substance in a business establishment.
 In other words, when a person slips and falls due to a liquid spill in a store or restaurant, the rules are a bit different.

 Under the statute, the injured person must be able to prove that the business establishment “had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.”

 How can a plaintiff prove that a business had constructive knowledge?
 The statute cites the following options: